 Error and epistemological process in the Pentateuch and Mark's Gospel : a biblical theology of knowing from foundational texts

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in the St Andrews Research Repository are protected by copyright, with all rights reserved, unless otherwise indicated.